 Project Title: The Fishes of Champaign County

-Building on the efforts of Forbes and Richardson (1908), Thompson and Hunt (1930), Larimore and Smith (1963), and Larimore and Bayley (1996), the next iteration of "The Fishes of Champaign County" (FoCC) began in the 2012 field season.
+Building on the efforts of Forbes and Richardson (1908), Thompson and Hunt (1930), Larimore and Smith (1963), and Larimore and Bayley (1996), the next iteration of "The Fishes of Champaign County" (FoCC) began in the 2012 field season and is expected to conclude after the 2014 field season.
 The study includes the sampling of fish populations at pre-determined field sites, assembly and analysis of land use and stream habitat data, collection and analysis of physio-chemical habitat data, and analysis of the effect of fish community and environmental parameter interactions on distribution and assemblage characteristics.
 To the maximum extent practicable, field crews are replicating the sampling methods (e.g., electric seine and block nets) and locations (140+ sample sites) used in previous iterations of this long-term study (previously funded under Federal Research Project F-76-R).

 Project Title: I Fish Illinois Website